 We’ve spent time talking about pursuing an Ephesians 5 marriage.
 We’ve talked about steps to loving our wives better.
 We’ve talked about communication, conflict resolution, forgiveness and patience.
-We have 400 hundred posts on this blog to help improve and guide our approach as husbands.
+We have over 700 hundred posts on this blog to help improve and guide our approach as husbands.

 And yet – why is it so difficult to implement these things?
 Isn’t it to our benefit?
 It all makes sense especially in the male mind…doing this equals this.
 Simple right?

 It’s not.
 I’ve noticed that I have difficulty in the area of conflict resolution.
 I get defensive and allow my feelings control my reaction.
 I’ve gotten better at recognizing that I’ve reacted negatively and taking ownership….a huge improvement in how I’ve handled myself in the past.
 That said I still have much room for improvement.
 Wouldn’t it be nice if we could prevent a negative reaction from the start?

 Check out Proverbs 11:27 – He who seeks good finds good will, but evil comes to him who searches for it.

 It would be wonderful to seek out the intention of what is happening rather than jumping to conclusions based on what I perceive is happening.

 Now look at 1 Corinthians 1:10 – I appeal to you, brothers, in the name of our Lord Jesus Christ, that all of you agree with one another so that there may be no divisions among you and that you may be perfectly united in mind and thought.